Don’t get lured by financial pornography

 Get rich quick

-We live in a now society.
+We live in a new society.
 It’s all about immediate returns and immediate benefits.
 The faster the better.
 Think about some of the common advertising slogans out there: Just add water, microwave in 2 minutes, lose weight in 7 days, 30 minutes or it’s free and in the financial industry, get rich quick!
 Hey, wouldn’t we all want to get rich quick?
-Sure, it happens to some but hey represent the extreme minority.
-In most cases wealth is created by hard work, good planning, and innovative thinking.
+Sure, it happens to some but hey represents the extreme minority.
+In most cases, wealth is created by hard work, good planning, and innovative thinking.
 You can get rich with luck but the odds are against you.
 Just remember the old saying, if it’s too good to be true, it probably is.

 The retirement dream

 What do you plan to do when you retire?
 Do you see yourself traveling?
 Maybe lying on a beach, reading a book, drinking a cold beverage?
 Most people, when they think of retirement have images of what I call retirement stereotypes.
 In other words, the images that companies have used to paint what retirement should look like have stuck in our own head as the vision of what retirement should be.
-In my video interview with Rob Carrick of the Globe and Mail, I talk about how travelling in retirement can be a form of retirement pornography.
+In my video interview with Rob Carrick of the Globe and Mail, I talk about how traveling in retirement can be a form of retirement pornography.

 The bottom line is retirement is personal.
 In other words, retirement can be whatever you want it to be.
-In reality most people don’t travel 365 days of the year.
-In fact, they don’t travel 180 days of the year, or even 60 days of the year in retirement.
+In reality, most people don’t travel 365 days of the year.
+In fact, they don’t travel 180 days of the year or even 60 days of the year in retirement.
 People who do travel often say “It’s nice to be home” at the end of their trip.